heigvd-software-engineering/swissimage-vision/infra/github-runner/README.md

 > [!NOTE]
 > Make sure to set the image visibility to `Public` in the GitHub Container Registry settings.

-## GPU Runner

-We also have a similar yaml file for GPU runner (`runner-gpu.yaml`).
-This is used within the workflow `train-and-report.yaml` to create a self-hosted GPU runner only for executing the needed steps.
-This has the advantage of only utilizing the GPU resources when needed.

-### Alternatives

-CML also provides a way to deploy a self-hosted runner using the `cml runner` command.
-However, this method has downsides:
-- Docker-in-Docker is required to increase the shared memory size, which can be a security risk.
-- The runner does not have resources limits, it is limited to node affinity.

 ## Resources